Linux audio

 3 Ontology of Linux sound systems

-What I took from this is that there are a lot of standards that interact in complicated ways, but only some them matter, probably.
+What I took from this is that there are a lot of standards that interact in complicated ways, but only some of them matter, probably.

 Jack is the “pro” version that supports realtime operation and such.
 Jack is itself a rather complicated nest of standards, but it seems you can ignore a lot of the weirdness and just choose the default implementations of all the internal bits and everything works ok.
-Bitwig for example, works beautifully on jack but is prone to glitches in pulseaudio mode.
+Bitwig for example, works beautifully on Jack but is prone to glitches in Pulseaudio mode.

-As far as I can tell, if you do several different things with your computer the aspirationally working setup is jack with a pulseaudio front-end and an ALSA back-end.
-However the system defaults are typically far from this.
+As far as I can tell, if you do several different things with your computer the aspirationally working setup is Jack with a Pulseaudio front-end and an ALSA back-end.
+However, the system defaults are typically far from this.

 UPDATE: Pipewire is the new hotness.
-It attempts, apparently, to unify jack, pulseaudio and all the other stuff in a way which works well with sandboxed apps and Wayland.
+It attempts, apparently, to unify Jack, Pulseaudio and all the other stuff in a way which works well with sandboxed apps and Wayland.

 4 Pipewire